 If you want to open a new practice, either on your own or with a group of physicians, a loan may be needed to fund your start-up.
 Most financial institutions require the principals on the loan to have life insurance in place as security for payment should one pass away before the loan has been repaid in full.

 Assess Your Needs and Apply for Life Insurance

 Whether you receive life insurance as a benefit of your employment, or you have your own coverage, as your life changes and your career advances, it’s important to periodically reassess your coverage.
 One of the best ways to determine if you have adequate financial protection is to schedule a consultation with a professional insurance advisor.
 At TMA Insurance Trust, our licensed advisors are ready to provide you with a complimentary consultation.

 The TMA Member Life Insurance Plan issued by The Prudential Insurance Company of America can give members the coverage they need.
 As a professional woman, your premium may cost up to 20% less than those of your male colleagues.
-As a TMA member, you can apply online for $500,000 of coverage and get an instant decision.
-Or you can apply online for up to $1 million of coverage with streamlined underwriting--all in the privacy and comfort of your home.
+TMA members under age 45 can apply online for $750,000 of coverage and get an instant decision.
+Or members under age 60 can apply online for up to $2 million of coverage with streamlined underwriting--all in the privacy and comfort of your home.